ton-community/ton-docs/docs/participate/wallets/apps.md

 ## Overview

-This article describes wallets from development perspective.
-The global task is creating wallet applications that deliver TON to mass adoption.
+This article describes wallets from a developmental perspective.
+The end goal  is to create wallet applications that support TON mass adoption.

-If you want to find a wallet to install open the [ton.org/wallets](https://ton.org/wallets).
+If you want to find a wallet to install, open [ton.org/wallets](https://ton.org/wallets).

-## Noncustodial wallets
+## Non-custodial wallets

-* [TONcoin Wallet](https://chrome.google.com/webstore/detail/ton-wallet/nphplpgoakhhjchkkhmiggakijnkhfnd) — one of the first wallets in TON ecosystem developed by TON Foundation.
+* [TON Wallet](https://chrome.google.com/webstore/detail/ton-wallet/nphplpgoakhhjchkkhmiggakijnkhfnd) — one of the first wallets in the TON ecosystem developed by TON Foundation.
-* [Tonkeeper](https://tonkeeper.com/) - is the alternative wallet, that "user choice" nowadays.
+* [Tonkeeper](https://tonkeeper.com/) - is an alternative wallet, that is a favourite among users today.
-* [Tonhub](https://tonhub.com/) - is another rapidly developing wallet with new advanced features(Extension, Ton Whales Staking UI).
+* [Tonhub](https://tonhub.com/) - is another rapidly developing wallet with new advanced features (Extension, Ton Whales Staking UI).

 ### Basics features
 | Wallet     | Source repositories                                     | Jetton    | NFT transfers | Authorization                                               | Wallet contract                                                                                              | Test environment                                      |